latticexyz/mud/.changeset/flat-swans-turn.md

 "@latticexyz/store-sync": patch
 ---

-Refactored `syncToZustand` to use new Store config under the hood, removing compatibility layers and improving performance.
+Refactored package to use the new Store/World configs under the hood, removing compatibility layers and improving performance.